alanng10/class-lang/Info/Article/Word/a.md

 Word "sec" has meaning that is date second.

-Word "millisec" has meaning that is date millisecond.

 Word "total" has meaning that is entire sum.

 Word "media" has meaning that is contain video and audio.